 EDM calibration baselines

-The Office of Surveyor-General Victoria maintains six EDM calibration baselines in Victoria: Bendigo, Braeside, Geelong, Hamilton, Cowwarr and Mitcham.
+The Surveyor-General of Victoria maintains six EDM calibration baselines in Victoria: Bendigo, Braeside, Geelong, Hamilton, Cowwarr and Mitcham.
 As a verifying authority for length, the Surveyor-General of Victoria arranges for the re-verification of these baselines on an annual basis in accordance with the provisions of the National Measurement Act 1960 and National Measurement Regulations 1999.

 Victoria's EDM calibration baselines and controlling offices

 - Bookings are required in advance to use the baselines.